 Mastitis is marked by bacteria in the mammary glands and result in a mammary infection.
-Puppies will naturally reject the teat that is infected or the mother may stop nursing all together.
+Puppies will naturally reject the teat that is infected or the mother may stop nursing altogether.
 It is generally identified as swollen teats or an unusual discharge.
 If you notice such behavior (e.g. mother pushing her newborns away), you will want to immediately start bottle-feeding the puppies to sustain their steady growth.

 Sometimes, for various or unknown reasons, a mother may not produce sufficient milk to feed all her pups.
 This can cause an array of problems for the puppies and will require human intervention for feeding.
 This condition could stem from hormonal imbalances, inadequate nutrition in the mother or a more serious illness.